Kum-Kum

-Kum Kum (わんぱく大昔クムクム, Wanpaku Omukashi Kumu Kumu) is a Japanese animated television series, consisting of 26 episodes.
-The plot and characters were created by Yoshikazu Yasuhiko, and it was directed by Rintaro and first broadcast on TBS between 3 October 1975 and 26 March 1976.
-The name was changed to Kum Kum after the sixth episode.
+Wanpaku Ōmukashi Kum Kum (わんぱく大昔クムクム, Wanpaku Ōmukashi Kumu Kumu) is a Japanese animated television series, consisting of 26 episodes.
+The series was created by Yoshikazu Yasuhiko and directed by Rintaro.
+It was first broadcast on TBS between October 3, 1975 and March 26, 1976.
+The name was changed to Kum Kum after the sixth episode in order to strengthen the image of "a child in the primitive era thriving in great nature" while also making it more approachable and familiar to viewers.
+The series received a recommendation from the Central Child Welfare Council due to its positive portrayal of themes such as friendship through the perspective of children.

+Paramount Pictures produced an English dub of the series, which aired on ITV in the United Kingdom and Network 10 in Australia in between 1977 and 1978.
+It also aired in other countries like France, Germany, Argentina, Italy, Brazil, and Indonesia.

-It was adapted as a manga in December 1975, written and illustrated by Takemaru Nagata, and serialized in Kodansha's Terebi Magajin (TV Magazine) under the name "Kum Kum."
+The series was adapted as a manga in December 1975, written and illustrated by Takemaru Nagata, and serialized in Kodansha's Terebi Magajin (TV Magazine) under the name "Kum Kum".
 A four-panel comic strip adaptation of the series also appeared periodically in Mainichi Shimbun in Osaka.

 Plot

 The series explored the adventures of Kum Kum, a naughty boy in primeval times, and his friends as they grow up, often playing antics that surprise the occasional visitor to their village, and which almost always end up with Kum Kum being scolded by his stern father, Paru Paru.